-The Stage 2 archaeological assessment of the study area was conducted between April 11 and April 14, 2023 under PIF #: P321-0434-2022, issued to Shane McCartney, M.A.
+The Stage 2 archaeological assessment of the study area was conducted between April 11 and April 14, 2023 and March 5, 2024 under PIF #: P321-0434-2022, issued to Shane McCartney, M.A.
 (P321).
 The weather during the survey was overcast and mild.
 The study area was ploughed and had been weathered by heavy rainfall.
 The topsoil was completely exposed, with an estimated surface visibility of 80-95% of the ploughed ground surface.
 At no time were weather or lighting conditions detrimental to the observation or recovery of archaeological material.

 Approximately 56% of the study area was assessed through a pedestrian survey.
 Pedestrian survey transects were spaced at maximum intervals of 5 metres apart.
-Approximately 36% of the study area was assessed through a test pit survey, with the remaining area not assessed due to permanent inundation.
+Approximately 37% of the study area was assessed through a test pit survey, with the remaining area not assessed due to permanent inundation or evidence of subsurface disturbance from the construction of the homestead, barn and driveway.
 Test pits were spaced at maximum intervals of 5 metres apart.
 Each test pit was excavated by hand to 30 centimetres in diametre and were excavated into the first 5 centimetres of subsoil.
 Test pit depth averaged 28 centimetres.
 Each test pit was examined for stratigraphy, cultural features, or evidence of fill, and all soil was screened through wire mesh of 6 millimetre width.
 All test pits were backfilled.
-The soil stratigraphy consisted of a brown sandy loam topsoil horizon overlaying a pale orange sand subsoil.
+During the March 5, 2024 survey the soil was dry and able to be screened through six millimetre mesh.
+The soil stratigraphy consisted of a brown sandy loam topsoil horizon overlaying a pale orange sand subsoil recommendations, a Controlled Surface Pickup was conducted, and the artifact was mapped and recovered for analysis.

 A lithic tool was identified during the course of the pedestrian survey.
 Once initially identified, survey transects were reduced to one metre intervals over a minimum of a 20 metre radius around the find to determine whether it was an isolated find or part of a larger scatter, with no further artifacts identified.
-In order to obtain better quality evidence to inform Stage 3 recommendations, a Controlled Surface Pickup was conducted, and the artifact was mapped and recovered for analysis.
+In order to obtain better quality evidence to inform Stage 3